senchalabs/jsduck/README.md

 * @ignore @hide @private - in JsDuck implementation @ignore and @hide are considered aliases for @private.
 (Some usage stats from ExtJS
   source: @hide 306 times, @private 199 times, @ignore 11 times.)
+  Additionally @protected is currently also treated as @private.

 * @namespace - Looks useless to me and indeed ExtJS source doesn't use it at all.